ardatan/feTS/README.md

 ## [Examples](https://github.com/ardatan/fets/tree/master/examples)

-We've made sure developers can quickly start with FETS by providing a comprehensive set of examples.
+We've made sure developers can quickly start with feTS by providing a comprehensive set of examples.
 [See all of them in the `examples/` folder.](https://github.com/ardatan/fets/tree/master/examples)

 ## Contributing